 Share options are an important element of our long-term incentive program, enabling us to further align the interests of executives with those of shareholders.
 In general, share options are awarded annually to our executives as well as to other key employees.
-Share options entitle the holder to purchase a fixed number of our Ordinary Shares at a set price during a specified period of time.
-The right to exercise the options is subject to a vesting schedule.
-Because share options vest over time and only have value if the price of our Ordinary Shares increases, they encourage efforts to enhance long-term shareholder value.
+Because share options vest over time and only have value if the price of our Ordinary Shares increases, we believe they encourage efforts to enhance long-term shareholder value.

 Our Compensation Committee sets guidelines for the value of share options to be awarded based on competitive compensation data.
-For 2018, the number of share options awarded to each NEO was determined following an analysis of benchmarking data provided by Radford comparing equity award types and levels granted by our peer group and consideration of the compensation philosophy factors discussed above.
+For 2019, the number of share options awarded to each NEO was determined following an analysis of benchmarking data provided by FW Cook comparing equity award types and levels granted by our peer group and consideration of the compensation philosophy factors discussed above.
 Share option awards to our NEOs were approved by the Committee to support our compensation philosophy, provide significant performance incentives and create retention value.